-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert New SAT scores (2016) to Old SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 70% Number submitting SAT scores 229 C9 Percent submitting ACT scores 22% Number submitting ACT scores 71
+C9 Percent submitting SAT scores 64% Number submitting SAT scores 227 C9 Percent submitting ACT scores 30% Number submitting ACT scores 106

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 420 530
+C9 SAT Critical Reading 410 520

 C9 SAT Math 420 520

-SAT Writing 400 490

-SAT Essay 6 8

-C9 ACT Composite 18 23